Bhumibol Adulyadej: Coronation and titles

 After presiding over the long-delayed, ceremonial cremation of his brother Ananda Mahidol, Bhumibol was crowned King of Thailand on 5 May 1950 in the Phaisan Thaksin Throne Hall in the Grand Palace in Bangkok.
 It was the first coronation ceremony of a Thai sovereign to rule under the system of constitutional monarchy.
-During the ceremony, he pledged that he would "reign with righteousness for the benefit and happiness of the Siamese people" ("เราจะครองแผ่นดินโดยธรรม เพื่อประโยชน์สุขแห่งมหาชนชาวสยาม").
+During the ceremony, he pledged that he would "reign with righteousness for the benefit and happiness of the Siamese people".
 Notable elements associated with the coronation included the Bahadrabith Throne beneath the Great White Umbrella of State and royal regalia and utensils.

 In 1950 on Coronation Day, Bhumibol's consort was made queen (Somdej Phra Boromarajini).
 The date of his coronation is celebrated each 5 May in Thailand as Coronation Day, a public holiday.
-On 9 June 2006, Bhumibol celebrated his 60th anniversary as the King of Thailand, becoming the longest reigning monarch in Thai history.

 The royal couple spent their honeymoon at Hua Hin before they returned to Switzerland, where the king completed his university studies.
 They returned to Thailand in 1951.

 Following the death of his grandmother Queen Savang Vadhana, Bhumibol entered a 15-day monkhood (22 October 1956 – 5 November 1956) at Wat Bowonniwet, as is customary for Buddhist males on the death of elder relatives.
 He was ordained by the Supreme Patriarch on 22 October 1956 at the Royal Chapel of the Emerald Buddha in the Grand Palace.
 At this time, Sirikit was appointed his regent.
 She was later appointed Queen Regent (Somdej Phra Boromarajininat) in recognition of this.